-- This guidance and similar guidance from the KHSAA, KDE and KDPH is aimed at mitigating the risk of COVID-19 exposure in gatherings where stakeholders may not have equally prioritized efforts to control the spread of the virus.
-(CONSIDER) - ➤ It is duly noted that when many sports resumed outside the scholastic level in the late summer of 2020, compliance with recommended public health measures was less than stellar or ideal at many venues and these types of trips, if accompanied by a resurgence of infections, could impact the continuation and completion of the in-person academic year in many districts.
-(CONSIDER) - ➤ A reminder that travel cancellations remain a very real possibility in the coming months due to the ongoing COVID-19 pandemic, and there may be financial penalties associated with cancellations and therefore all contracts should be carefully negotiated.
-(RECOMMENDED) - ➤ It is recommended that contests not be played during the seven-day period (Monday to Sunday) in counties where the incidence of COVID-19 is considered to be "Red (critical spread)" as defined by the Kentucky Department for Public Health as verified on the Monday of a contest week. - Such spread may be monitored as detailed on the KDPH COVID-19 Dashboard map (listed in "Red") at https://bit.ly/2D0K526. - This recommendation is about participating IN a "Red" county and not simply AGAINST a school from a "Red" county. - Administrators concerned about participation against a school from a "Red" county should note that requirements regarding isolation and quarantine should help control the virus among the actual contest competitors. - Administrators should consult with both the opposing team administrators, and potentially with local health departments, about other mitigation strategies for those traveling from "Red" counties such as mutually reducing or further limiting crowds, etc. - All involved should be aware that the "Red" metric is but a single statistical metric and that metric should be cause for additional information gathering prior to making decisions. - Where feasible, practical and manageable, member schools should make all reasonable efforts to accommodate competing schools by rescheduling a contest. - All decisions should be made just as you would want them to be made about your team if it was the Monday before the state basketball or football championships, as all of the participants and coaches have sacrificed immensely, and it is all of our roles to ensure that we have explored every alternative. - All schools must also guard against making decisions that could create an unfair competitive difference over situations in which adaptation is not only possible but the best course of action for students. - ➤ For seeded district contests in the sports of baseball, basketball, field hockey, football, soccer, softball, volleyball, failure to participate in a game for non-COVID-19 reasons (red-county recommendation, isolation or quarantine) could result in a contest being considered a forfeit solely for the purpose of seeding, with or without a game contract in place. - For postseason play and where feasible, practical and manageable, the expectation is that all member schools will make all reasonable efforts to accommodate all competing schools with rescheduling the contest or adjusting the parameters around the contest, provided that rescheduled dates or adaptations do not adversely affect the next round of play. - ➤ It is noted, however, that with the currently defined periods of quarantine and isolation per the CDC, it may not be possible or practical for accommodations to be made for teams facing those situations. - ➤ There will be no administrative penalty for a school voluntarily deciding not to participate in postseason play in any sport or at any time during that sport season tournament.
+- ➤ It is recommended that contests not be played during the seven-day period (Monday to Sunday) in counties where the incidence of COVID-19 is considered to be "Red (critical spread)" as defined by the Kentucky Department for Public Health as verified on the Monday of a contest week. - Such spread may be monitored as detailed on the KDPH COVID-19 Dashboard map (listed in "Red") at https://bit.ly/2D0K526 - This recommendation is about participating IN a "Red" county and not simply AGAINST a school from a "Red" county. - For seeded district contests, failure to participate in a game in excess of the baseline "Red" county recommendation could result in a contest being considered a forfeit solely for the purpose of seeding. - Administrators concerned about participation against a school from a Red county should note that requirements regarding isolation and quarantine should help control virus among the actual contest competitors. - Administrators should consult with both the opposing team administrators and potentially, with local health departments, about other mitigation strategies for those traveling from Red counties such as mutually reducing or further limiting crowds, etc. - All involved should aware that the "Red" metric is but a single statistical metric and that metric should be cause for additional information gathering prior to making decisions. - Where feasible, practical and manageable, member schools should make all reasonable efforts to accommodate competing schools by rescheduling a contest. - All decisions should be made just as you would want to be made about your team if it was the Monday before the state basketball or football championships as all of the participants and coaches have sacrificed immensely, and it is all of our roles to ensure that we have explored every alternative. - All schools must also guard against making decisions that could be such as to make an unfair competitive difference over situations in which adaptation is not only possible but the best course of action for students. - For postseason play and where feasible, practical and manageable, the expectation is that all member schools will make all reasonable efforts to accommodate all competing schools with rescheduling the contest or adjusting the parameters around the contest provided that rescheduled dates or adaptations do not adversely affect the next round of the tournament.

-Should additional scheduling guidance be issued from both KDPH and the KHSAA concerning instate scheduling, such will be released to the membership and updated routinely.
+- It is noted however that with the current defined periods of quarantine and isolation per the CDC, it may not be possible or practical for accommodations to be made for teams facing those situations. - There will be no administrative penalty for a school voluntarily deciding not to participate in postseason play in any sport or at any time during that sport season tournament. - > Should additional scheduling guidance be issued from both KDPH and the KHSAA concerning instate scheduling, such will be released to the membership and updated routinely.